Thousands of Migrants Mass on Turkey's Borders with Europe

 Others were making the short but often perilous sea crossing from the Turkish coast to the Greek islands.
 At least three dinghies carrying migrants arrived on the Greek island of Lesbos Sunday morning.

-In parallel, the heavy fighting in northwest Syria has pushed nearly 950,000 displaced Syrian civilians to flee toward the border with Turkey.
+In parallel, the heavy fighting in north-west Syria has pushed nearly 950,000 displaced Syrian civilians to flee toward the border with Turkey.

 Minor fact mentioned in passing in the 18th sentence: